landonturner/lturner.net/source/blog/building-this-blog.md

   });
 ```

 Each plugin mutates the state and passes it to the next plugin.
-Because of this
+Because of this,
 the ordering of each plugin is significant. `markdown()` translates the
-markdown to html, and must occur before `layouts()`, because it is important to
+markdown to HTML, and must occur before `layouts()`, because it is important to
-insert html into the handlebars template.
+insert HTML into the handlebars template.

-The collections plugin collects and sorts the blog files so that I can build an
+The `collections` plugin collects and sorts the blog files so that I can build an
 index on the main page.
 Permalinks sorts the files in a way that nginx and
 browsers expect (creating-a-blog/index.html).
 Sass translates the scss files
 into plain css, and babel translates modern js into legacy js.
 Debug prints out